ShayneEvans/GamedayBot/README.md

 - remove_all_reminders: Remove reminders for any or all of the leagues at once.

 # Future Improvements:
+- Add set_timezone command for user
+- Make reminder more clear
 - Add cogs
 - Add more sports (currently supported: NBA, NHL, NFL)
 - More testing